 The process is very similar to filling out an online survey (but far less boring), with pre-filled templates and demo’s so you know how the skill will work once completed.

-Check out this handy video from Alexa Developers, covering the basics of using Alexa Skills Blueprints:
+Check out this handy video from Alexa Developers, covering the basics of using Alexa Skill Blueprints:

 What kind of skills can you create?

-The expansion allows users to have a lot more fun with their Amazon Echo device, by making the whole experience more personal and giving Alexa a sense of uniqueness we’ve not seen before.
+The expansion allows users to have a lot more fun with their Alexa-enabled device, by making the whole experience more personal and giving Alexa a sense of uniqueness we’ve not seen before.

 You can get Alexa to roast your family!